 This state is a product of many years of heavy grazing during time periods harmful to perennial bunchgrasses.
 Sandberg bluegrass may increase with a reduction in deep rooted perennial bunchgrass competition and may become the dominate grass or the herbaceous understory may be completely eliminated.
-Sagebrush dominates the overstory and spiny hopsage, Nevada ephedra and/or rabbitbrush may be a significant component.
 Sagebrush cover exceeds site concept and may be decadent, reflecting stand maturity and lack of seedling establishment due to competition with mature plants.
 The shrub overstory dominates site resources such that soil water, nutrient capture, nutrient cycling and soil organic matter are temporally and spatially redistributed.
 Bare ground may be significant with soil redistribution occurring between interspace and canopy locations.

-Wyoming big sagebrush dominates overstory and ephedra and/or rabbitbrush may be a significant component.
-Deep-rooted perennial bunchgrasses may be present in trace amounts or absent from the community.
+Big sagebrush dominates overstory and rabbitbrush may be a significant component.
+Deep-rooted perennial bunchgrasses may be present in trace amounts or absent.
 Sandberg bluegrass may dominate the understory.
 Annual nonnative species are present and may be co-dominant.
 Bare ground is significant.

 Community Phase Pathway 3.1a: Fire, heavy fall grazing causing mechanical damage to shrubs, and/or brush treatments with minimal soil disturbance, will greatly reduce the overstory shrubs to trace amounts and allow Sandberg bluegrass to dominate the site.

 Bluegrass dominates the site; annual non-native species may be present but are not dominant.
-Trace amounts of sagebrush may be present.
-Sprouting shrubs such as spiny hopsage, Nevada ephedra, horsebrush or rabbitbrush may be dominant.
+Trace amounts of sage brush may be present.
+Sprouting shrubs such as Nevada ephedra, Utah serviceberry, Anderson's peachbrush or rabbitbrush may be dominant.

 Community Phase Pathway 3.2a: Time and lack of disturbance and/or grazing management that favors the establishment and growth of sagebrush allows the shrub component to recover.
-The re-establishment of Wyoming big sagebrush can take many years and is dependent on multiple years of favorable precipitation.
+The re-establishment of big sagebrush can take many years.